Pure Community Eco-trekking trail – an ethical and sustainable trek !

 - Community visit and cultural show*

-Your travel insurance cost incur due to any unforeseen events, cost of personal nature, flights, visa or airport tax, bottled drinks and beverages, meals in Kathmandu, extra porter, and tipping etc.
+Your travel insurance, cost incurred due to any unforeseen events, cost of personal nature, flights, visa or airport tax, bottled drinks and beverages, meals in Kathmandu, extra porter, and tipping etc.